-Melina Knabe is a second-year Ph.D. student in the Human Development area of the Department of Educational Psychology.
+Melina Knabe is a fourth-year Ph.D. student in the Human Development area of the Department of Educational Psychology.
 Melina received her B.S. in Neuroscience from Washington and Lee University in 2017.
 Melina is interested in the effect of language learning history on early word learning and memory development.
 In addition to studying multilingualism, she intends to investigate individual differences in children’s ability to intentionally forget information.
 Ultimately, she hopes to apply her work to second language learning in the classroom.
 Melina is being advised by Dr. Haley Vlach.

-Emma Lazaroff is a third-year Ph.D. student in the Human Development program in the Department of Educational Psychology.
+Emma Lazaroff is a fifth-year Ph.D. student in the Human Development program in the Department of Educational Psychology.
 Emma received her B.A. in Psychology from Quinnipiac University and was a lab manager at Boston College prior to pursuing her Ph.D.
 She is interested in how children use categories to learn about aspects of science and mathematics, as well as how they generalize this knowledge to increasingly complex concepts.
 In particular, her interests lie in determining how these concepts can be organized to help children most effectively synthesize information.
 Emma is being advised by Dr. Haley Vlach.